Vertex algebra of extended operators in 4d N=2 superconformal field theories: Twisted Schur descent

 Using $\n'_+=\TT_-\circ N'_+$, the integrated term in \eqref{L0E} is

 which vanishes in $\TT_-$-cohomology.
 Similarly, using $N'_+=\TT_+\circ \n'_+$, $N_+=\TT_+\circ \n_+$, and $\TT_+\circ e^{\a N_+}\circ\cfE=0$, this term is, in $\TT_+$-cohomology, the boundary term

 This boundary term is closely related to the boundary term in \eqref{Ndesc3} that vanishes for $\bD^{N_+}[\cfE]$ to be a well-defined operator in $\TT_\pm$-cohomology, making it plausible that it, too, vanishes.
 But we do not have a general argument proving this, and resort to checking it on a case-by-case basis.
+For all the descent operators we construct for the free hyper multiplet in section \ref{sec:4}, we find these boundary terms vanish, and so obey